Colin0vO/ReaL_reproduction/README.md

 This is a GPU-friendly, easier reproduction repo for the viewer to reproduce our [ReaL on EDA](https://github.com/airevo2/ReaL_ON_EDA/tree/main?tab=readme-ov-file) result.

+You only need to get an OpenAI API key to run our result.

 ---

 ## Overview